Cryptography-mpc/Final-Project-Multiple-Party-Computation-Cryptograpy/README.md

 Utilizes the Set Union Protocol and Enhances the capabilities into a secure computation of the All Pairs Shortest Distance between nodes in a graph.

 # Infrastracture
-**Using Flask and Gunicorn servers on cloud platforms of Microsoft Azure. we represent parties involved in the secure computation.**
+**Using platforms of Microsoft Azure. we represent parties involved in the secure computation.**

 # User Interface
 We built a library mainly for software developers, but included visual aids and infrastructure for easier understanding.
 It's designed to show anyone how our system works, especially in Multi-party computation.
 Our simple interface gives a clear view of the protocol's progress and even includes a log output to follow the entire process.